-A subsidized cultural program of events, including 5 Friday daytrips, which may include Oxford, Stonehenge, Salisbury, Bath, Brighton and Stratford Upon Avon, 4 theatre events, a football or rugby match, and a walking tour will be available to students.
+A subsidized cultural program of events, including five Friday daytrips, which may include Oxford, Stonehenge, Salisbury, Bath, Brighton and Stratford Upon Avon, four theatre events, a football or rugby match and a walking tour will be available to students.

 Independent Travel: Use your free weekends to travel Europe's great cities and resorts including Paris, Amsterdam and Edinburgh.